gautamdb/gautamdb.github.io/blog/milk-products/README.md

 # Milk products
 ## Friday, 30th of August, 2024
 A while ago, I decided to start getting fresh, unprocessed milk for daily consumption.
 Why?
-Because all milk we get from supermarkets is processed: It is heated to high temperatures, filtered, etc. etc. And the tast is just not the same.
+Because all milk we get from supermarkets is processed: It is heated to high temperatures, filtered, etc. etc. And the taste is just not the same.

 So for a while now, I've made it a habit to get milk from the nearest farm which sells it.
 The price is usually 1 Euro/Liter in any given farm.